elena-mrdja/Algorithm-visualizer/README.md

 # Algorithm visualizer

-Algorithm Visualizer is a tool that will help you see the visual representation of every line of your code and help both student and coders to debug their code.
+Algorithm Visualizer is a tool that will help you see the visual representation of the C++ code and be able to help both student and coders to debug their code.

 ## Members
 1. Mina Goranovic, goranovic37, minagoranovic2, Project lead